 Tariff Turmoil & Cooling Labor Market Spark Shift In Travel Behavior

-ST. PETERSBURG, Fla., May 02, 2025 (GLOBE NEWSWIRE) -- With travelers facing mounting uncertainty driven by new tariffs and workforce instability, demand for flexible travel insurance coverage options is on the rise.
+ST. PETERSBURG, Fla., May 2, 2025 /PRNewswire/ -- With travelers facing mounting uncertainty driven by new tariffs and workforce instability, demand for flexible travel insurance coverage options is on the rise.

 As travelers contend with these overlapping stressors, Squaremouth, the nation's largest travel insurance comparison service , reports a major shift in consumer behavior in 2025.